microeinhundert/radonis/packages/radonis/README.md

 })
 ```

-> Please note that usage of the `useHead` hook always overrides data passed to `render`.
+> Note that usage of the `useHead` hook always overrides data passed to `render`.

 ## Using Client-Side Hydration

-Radonis uses partial hydration to only hydrate what is needed.
+Radonis uses partial hydration, which only hydrates parts of the page that require interactivity on the client.
 In order for Radonis to know what to hydrate on the client, wrap the individual components with the _HydrationRoot_ component:

 ```tsx